Sage-of-Mirrors/SuperBMD/README.md

 # Usage

-The UnitTest program can be used to convert models to the BMD format.
+SuperBMD.exe can be used to convert models to the BMD/BDL formats, or to convert BMD/BDL models to the DAE format.

-To convert a model, drag it onto the executable or run the program via command line:
+The program must be run via the command line.
+Some example commands are below:

-`SuperBMD.exe <model path>`
+`SuperBMD.exe -i <in BMD path> -o <out DAE path>`

+`SuperBMD.exe -i <in model path> -o <out BDL path> -x <path to tex_headers.json> -m <path to materials.json> --tristrip all --bdl`

 ## Notes
 ### Modeling